guillaume-schneider/MyDBAids/README.md

   python main.py
   ```

-Replace main.py with the appropriate entry point script if it's different.

 ## Usage
 MySQL Generator Value can be used for various database operations.
 Here are some common commands: